Cloudflare workers

 Important

 Cloudflare Workers subrequests are a feature that allows workers to make additional HTTP requests from the serverless function running at the edge.
 When a worker makes a subrequest, it sends an HTTP request to another server and waits for the response.
-The response is then returned to the worker, which can process it and use it to generate a final response to the original request.
+The response is then returned to the worker, who can process it and use it to generate a final response to the original request.

 Configuration